 ETHICAL WILLS: My Experience

-One of my cherished childhood memories are my experiences with my great-grandmother.
-As a child I have the fondest memories of her “birthday cake” which she made rain or fall for each of her grandchildren on their birthday.
-As an adult I treasure my great grandmothers cake recipe and the opportunities I have had to talk with my grandmother about her thoughts on faith, on emigrating to the United States, parenting and many other topics.
+One of my cherished childhood memories is my experiences with my great-grandmother.
+As a child, I have the fondest memories of her “birthday cake” which she made rain or fall for each of her grandchildren on their birthday.
+As an adult, I treasure my great-grandmother's cake recipe and the opportunities I have had to talk with my grandmother about her thoughts on faith, on emigrating to the United States, parenting, and many other topics.
 These experiences and conversations have provided me a type of “ethical will”.
-Through them I have gained incredible insights into family, life and other topics.
-Unfortunately, many families do not have the same opportunities to explore their family history, whether through illness, distance or otherwise.
+Through them, I have gained incredible insights into family, life, and other topics.
+Unfortunately, many families do not have the same opportunities to explore their family history, whether through illness, distance, or otherwise.

 One way to preserve your family history and legacy is to include an Ethical Will as part of your estate plan.

 WHAT IS AN ETHICAL WILL?

 An ethical will put simply, is a non-binding document you include with part of your estate planning documents.
 It does not have any legal effect, but instead offers a chance to provide treasured insights.

 The purpose of the ethical will is to give your heirs, whether they are children, grandchildren, or others, a set of instructions.
 It can take many forms, whether in the form of a letter, video, memoir, or another document.
 You can use this to give a 20,000-foot view of your life, the things that matter to you, your hopes, dreams, desires, wishes, and the lasting message that you want to provide.
 An ethical will does not expressly deal with your finances, but rather the legacy that you wish to leave behind.
 See Barron’s article on Ethical Wills (HERE)